Category: Advice & Tips

 I’m Back! classes in florida

 Florida Hand Drumming: November Through January!
-I’m excited to share that I’ll be in South Florida from mid-November to mid-January, […] Read More »
+I’m excited to share that I’ll be in South Florida from mid-November to mid-January, giving me a wonderful two-month opportunity to connect with all of you through the universal language of rhythm!
+During my time here, I would absolutely love to get together to drum, jam, and share some… Read More »

 -